mike-chesnokov/covid19_russia_moscow/README.md

 - Since 15th of April: Permits for moving around the Moscow (public and personal transport);
 - Since 12th of May: Mandatory wearing of masks and gloves (in public places and transport);

+There are visualizations:

+1. Number of tests in Russia and regions;
+2. New cases daily in Russia and regions;
+3. Detection rate in Russia

 ## Data sources: